CS180-spring/cs180-21-l/README.md

 List the main objectives of the project here.

-- Objective 1
+- Create a database from scratch that is able to do basic CRUD Operations.
-- Objective 2
+- Create a frontend application where users can interact without IMDB movie data.
-- Objective 3
+- Create REST API's to allow the backend and frontend to interact with eachother

 ## Technologies Used

 List the technologies used in the project here.

-- Technology 1
+- C++ for the database
-- Technology 2
+- Javascript (Electron.js) HTML, CSS
-- Technology 3
+- REST API tools TBD

 ## Critical Path/Milestones